valory-xyz/open-autonomy/docs/hello_world_agent_service.md

 ## Further Reading
-This walkthrough of the Hello World agent service should give an overview of the development process, and of the main elements that play a role in an agent service.
+This walk-through of the Hello World agent service should give an overview of the development process, and of the main elements that play a role in an agent service.
 However there are more elements in the {{open_autonomy}} framework that facilitate building complex applications, that interact with real blockchains and other networks.
 We refer the reader to the more advanced sections of the documentation, where we explore in detail the stack.